ASendellPrice/GeneticDivergence/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2e/Dna-SNP.svg/457px-Dna-SNP.svg.png">

-*The upper DNA molecule differs from the lower DNA molecule at a single base-pair location (a C/A polymorphism)*
+**Above:** *The upper DNA molecule differs from the lower DNA molecule at a single point along the genome.

 Within a population of individuals we would expect individuals to be more similar (have less variation in SNPs) than individuals from different populations.
 For example, the table below shows nucleotides at 6 SNPs for ten different individuals.
 At no SNP are any indivuals all the same, but there are some patterns emerging: at SNP 1 all inviduals from population A are the same (nucleotide A) as are indivuals from population B (nucleotide C).
 Similarly individuals from the same population share the same nucleotide for SNP 6.